Missouri Rhineland: History

 A German attorney and author named Gottfried Duden purchased land on the north side of the Missouri River along Lake Creek that he first visited in 1824.
 He was investigating the possibilities of settlement in the area by his countrymen.
-In 1827 he returned to Germany, which he felt was overpopulated.
-There in 1829 he published Bericht über eine Reise nach den westlichen Staaten Nordamerikas (Journal of a trip to the western states of North America), extolling the attractions of Missouri.
+In 1827 he returned to Rhineland, which he felt was overpopulated.
+There in 1829 he published Bericht über eine Reise nach den westlichen Staaten Nordamerikas (Journal of a trip to the western states of North America), extolling the Missouri valley as a better Rhineland.

-In 1832, members of the small so-called Berlin Society communally purchased land that became the village of Dutzow, founded by Baron von Bock of Mecklenburg, Germany in March 1834.
+In 1832, members of the small so-called Berlin Society communally purchased land that became the village of Dutzow, founded by Baron von Bock of Mecklenburg, Germany, in March 1834.

 Led by Friedrich Muench and Paul Follenius of the Giessen Emigration Society, German immigrants arrived in the area in 1834.
 Resident Friedrich Muench became known for his expertise in the cultivation of grapes and wine making.
 Muench was a prominent writer and lecturer and wrote a number of books.
 He frequently wrote under the name of "Far West".
 His book American Grape Culture was published in 1859.
-Also, in 1859, Friedrich Muench's brother George founded Mount Pleasant Winery based upon the principles and advice of expert viticulturist, Friedrich Muench.
+Also in 1859, Muench's brother George founded Mount Pleasant Winery based upon the principles and advice of Friedrich Muench.

-In 1836 the German Settlement Society began to look for a place to build a German community insulated from the increasing diversity of nationalities found in many American settlements.
+In 1836, the German Settlement Society began to look for a place to build a German community insulated from the increasing diversity of nationalities found in many American settlements.
 They chose to settle in Hermann, Missouri, and the first settlers arrived in 1837.
 An early leader of the settlers was George Bayer, who arrived in early 1838.
 The soil on the hillsides surrounding the settlement was not appropriate for many forms of agriculture, but was ideal for grapes.
 Hermann's trustees decided to sell tracts of land with the agreement that they be planted as vineyards.

 During the American Civil War, Missouri ranked as the top wine-producing state; then slipped to No. 2.
 In 1920, Missouri had more than 100 wineries.
 Then came Prohibition, which outlawed the production of most alcoholic beverages.
 Vineyards were pulled up and used for other purposes or left untended.
 Winery facilities were converted to serve other purposes or left to decay.
 Just one winery was allowed to continue operations: Saint Stanislaus Seminary in Florissant, which made sacramental wine.

 Significant wine-making in Missouri did not resume until the 1960s and 1970s, when small winemakers began building in many different areas of the United States.
 In 1965, Stone Hill Winery in Hermann, south of the Missouri River, was the first in the state to be re-established.

 In 1980, the Augusta AVA in Augusta was designated the first American Viticultural Area (AVA) in the United States; Hermann AVA in Hermann was designated an AVA three years later.
 As of 2009, 88 wineries were operating in Missouri.